krmoller/matvaretabell-laravel/README.md

 }
 ```

-If you only want an array with the data and not import it to the database:
+If you only want an array with the data without importing it into the database:
 ```php
 use Krmoller\Matvaretabell\Matvaretabell;